 The variance of X+ ∆ should equal the sample variance of Y; this is equivalent to assuming that X and ∆ are independent.

-In order to satisfy the first condition, the Beta distribution was used, as it cannot produce values less than zero.
+In order to satisfy the first condition, the Beta distribution can be used, as it cannot produce values less than zero.

 The Beta distribution has two parameters, a, the number of successes and b, the number of failures.
 The aim therefore becomes to select values of a and b which satisfy the additional conditions.
-Defining μ as the sample mean of X less the sample mean of Y, and σ2 as the differences between the sample variances of Y and X, the following parameterisations were arrived at:
+Defining μ= EY-EX (i.e. difference in sample means), σ2= VarY-Var(X) (i.e. absolute difference in sample variances), and = 1- μu , the following parameterisations were arrived at: